DK7IH/AVR-Demos/C-Functions/07_rotary_encoder/readme.txt

 A and B since there is only 1 interrupt triggering pin.
 If it is the "wrong" one only one direction will be detected!

-V3 in addtion uses Timer1 as counter for Milliseconds and resets LEDs 1s after the last took place
+V3 in addition uses Timer1 as counter for Milliseconds and resets LEDs 1s after the last took place